What is EMF

-EMF of a Galvanic cell:
+EMF of a Galvanic cell

-The half cells are connected by a salt bridge and the solution in which both the electrode lies is known as electrolyte.
-The chemical reaction happening in this cell is known as the redox reaction.
-Oxidation takes place in one of the electrode that acts as an anode and reduction takes place in other electrode that acts as a cathode.
+The half cells are connected by a salt bridge and the solution in which both the electrodes are dipped is known as the electrolyte.
+The chemical reaction happening in this cell is known as a redox reaction.
+Oxidation takes place in one of the electrodes that acts as an anode and reduction takes place on the other electrode that acts as a cathode.

-Cathode is on the right side and anode on the left side.
+Some rules need to be taken care while representing an electrochemical cell.The cathode is on the right side and anode on the left side.

 The cell is represented by the rule that metals are written first and then the metal ions that are present in the electrolyte.
 The two needs to be separated by a vertical line.
-For example: Zn | Zn2+.
+For example Zn | Zn2+.

 The molar concentration is written within the brackets as: Zn | Zn2+(1M)

 If we take an example of Daniell cell, it can be represented as: Zn | Zn2+|| Cu2+ | Cu

 Then cell notation is as follows:

 Zn | Zn2+ (1M) || Cu2+ (1M)| Cu

 It is the potential difference between electrodes in a galvanic cell and is measured in volts.